willchrisjr/cloud-compliance-scanner/README.md

 2. Click "Run Compliance Scan".
 3. Wait for the scan to complete.
 4. View the findings (or lack thereof) in the table.

+## Current Status / Next Steps

+*   The application is currently deployed with public endpoints for demonstration purposes (Backend: Cloud Run, Frontend: Firebase Hosting).
+See `DEPLOYMENT.md` for details.
+*   Future enhancements could include adding user authentication (e.g., Firebase Authentication), implementing least-privilege service accounts for the backend, adding more compliance checks, and refining the UI.